casper-network/docs-archive/workflow/index.rst

 =======================================================================        ==================================================================================
   Title                                                                        Description
 =======================================================================        ==================================================================================
-`Pre-Requisites <setup.html>`_                                                 A guide to fulfilling prerequisites needed for various workflows
+`Prerequisites <setup.html>`_                                                 A guide to fulfilling prerequisites needed for various workflows
+`Querying the Casper network <querying.html>`_                                 A guide to querying for information on a Casper blockchain
 `Direct Native Token Transfer <transfer-workflow.html>`_                       A guide to performing a direct transfer of CSPR tokens from one account to another
 `Two Party Multi-Signatures for Deployment <two-party-multi-sig.html>`_        A guide to setting up an account for two-party signature deploys
-`Delegating Tokens to a Validator <delegate.html>`_                            A guide to delegating tokens to a Validator on a Casper network
+`Delegating Tokens <delegate.html>`_                                           A guide to delegating tokens to a Validator on a Casper network
-`Undelegating Tokens from a Validator <undelegate.html>`_                      A guide to undelegating tokens from a Validator on a Casper network
+`Undelegating Tokens <undelegate.html>`_                                       A guide to undelegating tokens from a Validator on a Casper network
 =======================================================================        ==================================================================================

 **Table of Contents**